LEDDS: Portable LBM-DEM simulations on GPUs: Portable implementation strategy

 The update of the cell-linked list is simplified by the assumption that particles move no more than one grid-cell width per time step.
 In this case, the updated particles assigned to a grid cell are computed by parsing all particles currently linked to neighboring grid cells.
 This allows updating the cell-linked list through a unique traversal of all grid cells.
 At each cell, data is gathered from neighboring cell and the local neighbor information can be updated through a thread-safe PULL-operation.
 During the same memory traversal, the number of collision pairs for each grid cell is computed to prepare the data structures for the subsequent collision-detection stage.
 These steps are summarized in the following extract of Table~\ref{tab:workflow}:

 After the grid update, potential collision pairs are identified through a sequence of parallel algorithm calls.
 Through a parallel map over the grid, a list of particle pairs is first generated at every cell by scanning, as before, the neighboring cells in a PULL-operation.
 To avoid redundant entries, only pairs $(i, j)$ satisfying $i < j$ are considered.
+The resulting collision list is dynamically allocated on the fly, providing the flexibility to handle highly dynamic simulations without additional parametrization.
 The storage offsets of the collision pairs are precomputed as the result of a prefix-sum algorithm call applied to the precomputed number of neighbors, which ensures contiguous and efficient memory allocation.
 Since the same pair may be detected from multiple neighboring cells, the resulting list can contain duplicates.
 A global lexicographic \verb|sort| followed by a \verb|unique| operation removes these duplicates, yielding a compact and ordered list of unique collision pairs.
 These steps are summarized in the following extract of Table~\ref{tab:workflow}: